redstone-finance/redstone-docs/docs/smart-contract-devs/get-started/redstone-classic.md

 - a `value-deviation` condition described by `MIN_DEVIATION_PERCENTAGE` variable which indicates how much value should change in order to trigger the price update, [code](https://github.com/redstone-finance/redstone-oracles-monorepo/blob/main/packages/on-chain-relayer/src/core/update-conditions/value-deviation-condition.ts).

 :::info
 Relayers are permissionless and anyone could run the service as the data is eventually validated on-chain using conditions defined by the protocol stakeholders.
-Moreover, the relayers designed to work in parallel and we recommend having multiple (ideally independent) nodes to mitigate the risks of a single point of failure and censorship.
+Moreover, the relayers designed to work in parallel and we recommend having multiple (ideally independent) instances to mitigate the risks of a single point of failure and censorship.
 :::

 ### Contracts